mustmodify/valuable/README.markdown

       has_value :codez, :default => []

+except
+  * it reads better
-except that it reads better, and that the formatter is applied to the collection's members, not (obviously) the collection.
+  * that the formatter is applied to the collection's members, not (obviously) the collection.
 See [Formatting Collections](#formatting-collections) for more details.

       class MailingList < Valuable
         has_collection :emails